utgoyal95/CS5996/README.md

 # CS5996: AI Result Replication: DCGAN Unsupervised Representation Learning

 ## Project Goal
-Reproduce and explore the key findings from “Unsupervised Representation Learning with Deep Convolutional GANs” (DCGAN) by Radford et al. (2016).
+Reproduce and explore the key findings from “Unsupervised Representation Learning with Deep Convolutional GANs” (DCGAN) by Radford et al. (2016) (found here: https://arxiv.org/pdf/1511.06434).
 Specifically, we will:

 1. **Re-implement a DCGAN** that learns to generate realistic 64×64 RGB images from noise—using only unlabeled data.
 2. **Verify interpretability** of learned features by visualizing: